E2S UPPA Talents Academy Grants:

-The aim of the programme “Evolutionary Ecology in Aquatic Environments” is to train scientific experts able to design experiments and models in order to produce knowledge in evolutionary ecology relevant to the management of aquatic ecosystems.
-It is backed by the Federation for Research in water resources and aquatic ecosystems (MIRA) which includes research experts and skills in the fields of evolutionary response of aquatic species to anthropic pressures and modelling of aquatic populations and ecosystems.
+The aim of the program “Evolutionary Ecology in Aquatic Environments” is to train scientific experts able to design experiments and models in order to produce knowledge in evolutionary ecology relevant to the management of aquatic ecosystems.
+It is backed by the Federation for Research in water resources and aquatic ecosystems (MIRA) which includes research experts and skills in the fields of evolutionary response of aquatic species to anthropic pressures and modeling of aquatic populations and ecosystems.

 The master is fully taught in English and is hosted at the College of Sciences and Technologies for Energy and Environment (STEE) of the Université de Pau et des Pays de l’Adour (UPPA) in Anglet (France).

-The STEE College has been founded within the framework of the prestigious French Initiative of Excellence label I-SITE (Initiatives Sciences, Innovation, Territories and Economy), obtained by our E2S-UPPA project.
+The STEE College has been founded within the framework of the prestigious French Initiative of Excellence label I-SITE (Initiatives Sciences, Innovation, Territories, and Economy), obtained by our E2S-UPPA project.

 Each unit of the coursework is evaluated through ongoing and summative assessments.
 Skills and knowledge are mainly assessed through the writing of synthesis reports based on real-world case studies.
-The internship will be evaluated through a thesis and an oral defence.
+The internship will be evaluated through a thesis and an oral defense.

-- Prepare students at an advanced specialized level to meet present and future challenges in the ecology of aquatic environments,
+- Prepare students at an advanced specialized level to meet present and future challenges in the ecology of aquatic environments.

-- Develop research skills to engage in quality and successful research on the evolutionary ecology of aquatic systems,
+- Develop research skills to engage in quality and successful research on the evolutionary ecology of aquatic systems.

 - Prepare students for leading positions in corporate and academic research departments.